nagarajurahul/nagarajurahul/README.md

 -->

 - 🔭 I’m currently working on [Terraform Multi-AZ VPC](https://github.com/nagarajurahul/terraform-aws-multi-az-vpc)
-- 🌱 I’m currently learning to expertise in **Spring, Kubernetes and Terraform**
+- 🌱 I’m currently dicing deep to achieve expertise in **Azure, Kubernetes, Terraform**

 - 👨‍💻 All of my projects are available at [https://nagarajurahul.github.io/portfolio/](https://nagarajurahul.github.io/portfolio/)

-- 💬 Ask me about **Cloud, Docker, Kubernetes, and Automation Tools**
+- 💬 Ask me about **Cloud, Kubernetes, and Automation Tools**

 - 📫 How to reach me **nagarajurahul6@gmail.com**